kevinjanbarluado/node-react-gemini-restaurant-finder/README.md

 ## 🎯 Challenges & Notes
 - Gemini AI powers all restaurant logic (intent extraction, data structuring, etc.)
 - Foursquare integration is planned but currently not active (pending API approval)

+## 📝 Prerequisites
+- Node.js version: v18.20.8 (You can use nvm to install this version if needed)